fbaqban/GymondoTestAutomation/README.md

 1- You can find the test scenarios as attachments.

   - Gymondo-TS00005.pdf : Pause a program test scenario
-  - Gymondo-TS00006.pdf : resume a program test scenario
+  - Gymondo-TS00006.pdf : Resume a program test scenario
-  - Gymondo-TS00007.pdf : end a program test scenario
+  - Gymondo-TS00007.pdf : End a program test scenario

 2- The automation test project is to pause and then resume the user plan.